Joachim-Samonez/Joachim-Samonez/README.md

 ⚡ Work Experience:

-• (3 Months) Software Engineer Intern at You_Source
+• Software Engineer Intern at You_Source
 <br>
 • Technology Consultant at DXC Technology